Install GitOps Runtime alongside Community Argo CD

 - Make sure you meet the minimum requirements for installation

-- Verify that you complete all the prerequisites:
+- Verify that you complete all the prerequisites

-Step 1: Select Hybrid Runtime install option
+Step 1: Select Runtime install option

 - On the Getting Started page, click Install Runtime.